-In 1871, William Jackson Palmer, a Delaware Quaker, entrepreneur, philanthropist, and a Civil War General, brought the steam locomotive (the Iron Horse) across country with his Denver and Rio Grande Railway Company, and he was often referred to as the Man on the Iron Horse.
-His goal was to build a City with a healthy quality of life, and he bought land just south of Denver at the base of Pikes Peak.
+In 1871, William Jackson Palmer, a Delaware Quaker, entrepreneur, philanthropist, and Civil War General, brought the steam locomotive (the Iron Horse) across country with his Denver and Rio Grande Railway Company.
+They often refer to him as the Man on the Iron Horse.
+His goal was to build a City with a healthy quality of life.
+He bought land just south of Denver at the base of Pikes Peak to develop his dream.

-Colorado Springs was a teetotaling town, thanks to the Quaker influence of not only General Palmer, but many others that he brought with him from his younger days.
+Colorado Springs was a teetotaling town, thanks to the Quaker influence of not only General Palmer but many friends he brought with him from his younger days.
 Colorado Springs was a thriving Western town, and General Palmer was its hero.

-In 1906, General Palmer was thrown from his horse at his beloved castle Glen Eyrie in Garden of the Gods, and was paralyzed.
+In 1906, General Palmer was paralyzed when he was thrown from his horse at his beloved castle, Glen Eyrie, in Garden of the Gods.
 Against all odds, he survived and thrived for three more years.
-When he died in 1909, the townspeople and friends were devastated and decided to erect a memorial in his honor.
-Over the years they collected monies to build a monument, but with the advent of World War I, the money that had been collected was donated to the War effort.
+When he died in 1909, friends and townspeople were devastated and erected a memorial in his honor.
+Over the years they collected monies to build a monument.
+With the advent of World War I, the collected monies were donated to the War effort.

-In 1922, the project to complete the statue was again underway, but because it had taken so long, the $20,000 that they thought they would need to complete the statue was now a whopping $30,000.
-An all-out effort was put out throughout the community, and by mid-1929, everything had fallen into place, including the location.
+In 1922, the project to complete the statue was again underway.
+Because it had taken so long, the $20,000 they thought they would need to complete the statue was now a whopping $30,000.
+An all-out effort went throughout the community.
+By mid-1929, everything had fallen into place, including the location.

-Because motor cars were becoming more popular, there was great opposition from auto-clubs trying to prevent the placement of the huge statue on twenty tons of concrete in the center of Nevada and Platte, a location that General Palmer considered to be the heart of the City, and even located his beloved Acacia Park there.
+Motor cars were becoming more and more popular.
+There was great opposition from auto-clubs trying to prevent the placement of a huge statue in the middle of a busy road.
+The monument was to sit on twenty tons of concrete in the center of Nevada and Platte Avenues.
+General Palmer considered the location to be the heart of the City.
+He had even located his beloved Acacia Park there.

 The statue is the object of several local traditions.
-Palmer High School is at the same intersection as the statue, and their rival school paints a ‘W’ on the horse each year.
+It is located within a few dozen feet of the main entrance of Palmer High School.
+Their rival school paints a ‘W’ on the horse each year.
 Another tradition is for the Cadets from the Air Force Academy to paint a certain part of Diablo’s anatomy blue each year (for their school colors, of course).
-Being in a well-lit, busy location makes these undertakings the very definition of ‘stealth.’
+Being in a well-lit, busy location makes these undertakings challenging and the very definition of ‘stealth.’

 To this day, the statue continues to be a traffic hazard.
-But the Man on the Iron Horse is as much a part of the City as the Peak that Palmer so loved, and it is unlikely that anything will induce the City to ever move it, even though it is a discussion that is brought up often.
+But the Man on the Iron Horse is as much a part of the City as the Peak that Palmer dearly loved.
+It is unlikely anything will ever induce the City to move it, even though the discussion is brought up often.